 Keep it short if you are meeting other dogs on leash, the three-second rule is a good one.
 And be careful of adult dogs that do not tolerate excited pups.

 Ready Set Plan

 Now you are all set to plan your next walk.
 Check out the sample plans and the Worksheet we have created for you.
 Happy Training!

 P.S.
-This is a reminder that we continue to offer You’re Lucky You’re Cute on a regular basis.
-Check here for a date that works for you.
-This is a live Webinar with Q and A to help you navigate puppy prep and the arrival of your new puppy.
+This is a reminder that we continue to offer You’re Lucky You’re Cute on demand.
+Our webinar is there to help you navigate puppy prep and the arrival of your new puppy.